dev4dojo/shards-template/README.md

 # shards-template

-The template repo for shards repo
+The template repo for shards components